wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 10. Intra-Subnet Traffic (back end to front end only)
 11. Deny All

 The actual firewall ruleset will most likely have many other rules in addition to these, the rules on any given firewall will also have different priority numbers than the ones listed here.
 This list and associated numbers are to provide relevance between just these eleven rules and the relative priority amongst them.
-In other words; on the actual firewall, the “RDP to IIS01” may be rule number 5, but as long as it's below the “Firewall Management” rule and above the “RDP to DNS01” rule it would align with the intention of this list.
-The list will also aid in the below scenarios allowing brevity; e.g. “FW Rule 9 (DNS)”.
-Also for brevity, the four RDP rules will be collectively called, “the RDP rules” when the traffic scenario is unrelated to RDP.
+In other words; on the actual firewall, the "RDP to IIS01" may be rule number 5, but as long as it's below the "Firewall Management" rule and above the "RDP to DNS01" rule it would align with the intention of this list.
+The list will also aid in the below scenarios allowing brevity; e.g. "FW Rule 9 (DNS)".
+Also for brevity, the four RDP rules will be collectively called, "the RDP rules" when the traffic scenario is unrelated to RDP.

 Also recall that Network Security Groups are in-place for inbound internet traffic on the Frontend and Backend subnets.